Factbox: Events affected by coronavirus epidemic

 * The Singapore and Hong Kong legs of the World Rugby Sevens Series have been postponed from April to October.

+* The Asian weightlifting championships has been relocated from Kazakhstan to neighboring Uzbekistan.
+The competition, scheduled to be held during April 16-25, will be hosted in Tashkent.

+* Asian mixed martial arts promotion One Championship will run its Feb.28 event in Singapore behind closed doors.

-Compiled by Shrivathsa Sridhar, Rohith Nair and Hardik Vyas in Bengaluru, and Frank Pingue in Toronto; Alex Richardson and Ed Osmond
+Compiled by Shrivathsa Sridhar, Rohith Nair and Hardik Vyas in Bengaluru, and Frank Pingue in Toronto; Editing by Peter Rutherford